Ryo-N7/Ryo-N7.github.io/_posts/2019-05-16-introducing-tvthemes-package.md

 </center>

-Although all of the actual theme or palette functions are “covered” I could still add more depth to them.
-Currently I only have a test that checks for one component of the theme, the font family, but I should expand this to include other key components of the particular theme I’m testing for.
-For example, the exact color of the `panel.background` for `theme_spongBob()` or the correct default size of the title.
+Although all of the actual theme or palette functions are “covered” I could still add more __depth__ to them.
+Currently I only have a test that checks for one component of the theme, the font family, but I should expand this to include other key components of the particular theme I’m testing for (EDIT: see above code chunk for the expanded tests, managed to fix some bugs in a few `themes` that I missed, hooray for `testthat`!).
+For example, the exact color of the `panel.background` for
+`theme_spongBob()` or the correct default size of the title.
 I also need to figure out how to write tests for the `import_*()` functions and the add-background-to-plot `paintBikiniBottom()` function!